jayesh15111988/WeatherServiceDemo/README.md

 I ruled out MVC due to it polluting the view layer and making it difficult to just test the business logic due to intermixing with a view.

-I also thought about VIPER architecture, but it seemed an overkill for a feature this small given the boilerplate code it tends to add.
+I also thought about VIPER architecture, but I avoided it due to the unnecessary boilerplate code during implementation.

 Finally, I decided to use MVVM as a middle ground between these two possible alternatives.